We will ask you everything we need to know

 Your protocol should be written for the lay person.
 The IRB members represent a variety of disciplines.
 This means that some reviewers will not be as familiar with the terminology as you are, so please use language that a lay person would understand.

-If you are a student (undergrad, grad or post-doc), you must list a faculty sponsor on the protocol.
-Please note that protocols cannot be approved without faculty sponsor approval.
+If you are a student (undergrad, grad or post-doc), you must list an academic sponsor on the protocol.
+Please note that protocols cannot be approved without academic sponsor approval.